CalStott/cloud_computing/cloud_notes.md

 2. __Private__
    - A cloud environment used exclusively by a single organisation and hosted either on-site at the organisation's data centre or by a third-party provider
    - Private cloud offers more control and customisation over the infrastructure
+3. __Hybrid__
+   - Combination of public and private clouds which allows data and applications to be shared between them giving organisations greater flexibility to move workloads between clouds based on their specific needs
+4. __Multi Cloud__
+   - Using multiple cloud providers e.g Azure + GCP
+   - Prevents Vendor Lock-in, improves reliability and flexibility
+   - Extension of Public cloud

+(Another Example)
-3. __Community__
+- __Community__
    - Cloud environment that is shared by several organisations that have common concerns e.g security, compliance, regulatory requirements
    - Infrastructure is managed by either one of the organisations or a third-party provider and is commonly used by government agencies
-4. __Hybrid__
-   - Combination of public and private clouds which allows data and applications to be shared between them giving organisations greater flexibility to move workloads between clouds based on their specific needs

 ### Explain the three main types of cloud service
 1. __Infrastructure as a Service (IaaS)__